-Privacy Notice – Direct Care (routine care and referrals)
+MAIN PRIVACY NOTICE – Direct Care (routine care and referrals)

 When registering for NHS care, all patients who receive NHS care are registered on a national database, the database is held by NHS Digital, a national organisation which has legal responsibilities to collect NHS data.

-If your health needs require care from others elsewhere outside this practice we will exchange with them whatever information about you that is necessary for them to provide that care.
-When you make contact with healthcare providers outside the practice but within the NHS it is usual for them to send us information relating to that encounter.
-We will retain part or all of those reports.
-Normally we will receive equivalent reports of contacts you have with non NHS services but this is not always the case.
+If your health needs require care from others elsewhere / outside our services, we will exchange with them whatever information about you that is necessary for them to provide that care.
+When you contact healthcare providers outside our services but within the NHS it is usual for them to send us information relating to that encounter.
+We will retain part or all those reports.
+Normally we will receive equivalent reports of contacts you have with non-NHS services, but this is not always the case.

-Your consent to this sharing of data, within the practice and with those others outside the practice is assumed and is allowed by the Law.
+Your consent to this sharing of data, within our services and with those others outside our services is assumed and is allowed by the Law.

-You have the right to object to our sharing your data in these circumstances but we have an overriding responsibility to do what is in your best interests.
-Please see below.
+You have the right to object to our sharing your data in these circumstances, but we have an overriding responsibility to do what is in your best interests.